Faruq-Hameed/java_prgm_1_-_2/Java_1/part1_4_oop/README.md

 Instance variables are referred to with the prefix this.
 All of the object's variables are visible and available from within the method.

 ## Defining a Constructor
 We want to set an initial state for an object that's created.
-Custom objects are created the same way as objects from pre-made Java classes, such as ArrayList, using the newkeyword.This is achieved by defining the method that creates the object, ie, its constructor.
+Custom objects are created the same way as objects from pre-made Java classes, such as ArrayList, using the new keyword.This is achieved by defining the method that creates the object, ie, its constructor.
 The constructor is defined after the instance variables.
 The constructor's name is always the same as the class name.
 Objects are always created using a constructor.
 If the programmer does not define a constructor for a class, Java automatically creates a default one for it